tjguk/networkzero/docs/design-questions.rst

   far more trouble than it was worth).
 JSON would be an obvious x-platform alternative but, when I tried it, gave some difficulties over encoding.
   (Waves hands; I can't remember exactly what the issue was...)

+  [**UPDATE**: we're now using JSON to avoid the issue with marshalled data not working across different Python versions.
+This does mean that bytestrings cannot be used directly (nor any other type which doesn't support JSON serialisation)].

   pickle has well-known security implications.
 There are pickle-alikes (dill, serpent) in the Python space which do a better job, but they're